 This Episode of CS is titled, “Orthodoxy, with an Eastern Flavor.”

 It comes from Greek.
 Orthos means “straight” & idiomatically means that which is right or true.
-Doxa is from the verb dokein which means to think; doxa is one’s opinion or belief.
+Doxa is from the verb dokein = to think; doxa is one’s opinion or belief.

 As it’s most often used, orthodoxy means adherence to accepted norms.
 In reference to Christianity, it means conforming to the creeds of the early Church; those statements of faith issued by the church councils we’ve looked at in recent podcasts and we have a series on in Season 2.

 In opposition to orthodoxy is what’s called heterodoxy; other-teaching.
 Heterodoxy deviates from the Faith defined by the Creeds.
-Specific instances of heterodoxy, that is – deviant doctrines are called heresy; & those who hold them are heretics.
-When heresy causes a group of people to physically remove themselves from the Communion of Saints so they can form their own distinct community, it’s called a Schism.
+Specific instances of heterodoxy, that is – deviant doctrines are called heresy; with those who hold them known as heretics.
+When heresy causes a group of people to remove themselves from the Communion of Saints so they can form their own distinct community, it’s called a Schism.

 But there’s another, very different way the word Orthodox is used in Christianity.
-It’s the name of one of the three great branches of the Church; Roman Catholic, Protestant, & Eastern Orthodox.
+It’s the name of one of the 4 great branches of the Church; Roman Catholic, Protestant, & Eastern Orthodox.
 The fourth is that branch of the Faith we’ve been looking at for the last couple episodes – The Nestorian Church, AKA The Church of the East.

 In the West, we’re familiar with Roman Catholicism & Protestantism.
 We’re less aware of Eastern Orthodoxy and most people haven’t even heard of the Nestorian Church.
 Ignorance of Eastern Orthodoxy is tragic considering the Byzantine Empire which was home to the Orthodox Church continued to embody the values & traditions of the Roman Empire until the mid-15th C, a full millennium after the Fall of Rome in AD 476.